sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 >!![MDK](img_7.8.1.png)

->It will open the URL in a new tab, now add `/Customers` at the end of the URL.
+>It will open the URL in a new tab, remove `?auth=uaa` and add `/Customers` at the end of the URL.

 ![MDK](img_7.9.png)

-**Congratulations!** You have successfully created a Customer Record and you are now all set to [Delete a Customer Record in an MDK App](cp-mobile-dev-kit-delete-customer).

 [VALIDATE_1]
 [ACCORDION-END]

+---

+Congratulations, you have successfully created a Customer Record and you are now all set to [Delete a Customer Record in an MDK App](cp-mobile-dev-kit-delete-customer).

 ---